-The risk associated with this type of investment is limited to the amount invested for the purchase of the securities with embedded derivatives.

-The amounts invested in securities with embedded derivatives, excluding contingent convertible and callable/puttable bonds, may not exceed 10% of the net assets.
+The risk associated with this type of investment is limited to the amount invested in its purchase.
+In all cases, the amounts invested in securities with embedded derivatives, excluding contingent convertible and callable/puttable bonds, may not exceed 20% of the net assets.